Vadym-Tsymbalistyi/PyGame/README.md

-**Простая игра Python - Super Gosse**
+**A simple Python game - Super Gosse**

-### Идея игры
+### Game idea

-Это простая игра, реализованная с помощью библиотеки Pygame, в которой нужно управлять персонажем, собирать бонусы и уклоняться от вражеских ракет. Собранные бонусы записываются в счетчик. Если попадаешь в ракету конец игры.
+This is a simple game implemented with the Pygame library, in which you need to control your character, collect bonuses and dodge enemy missiles.
+The collected bonuses are recorded in a counter.
+If you hit a missile, the game is over.

-### Инструкции
+### Instructions

-1. **Установка:**
+1. **Installation:**
-   - Установите Python.
+   - Install Python.
-   - Установите библиотеку Pygame , `pip install pygame` пропишите в терминале.
+   - Install the Pygame library , `pip install pygame` in the terminal.

-2. **Запуск игры:**
+2. **Launching the game:**
-   - Загрузите репозиторий New Game.
+   - Download the New Game repository.
-   - Запустите скрипт в Python или в своем IDE файл `game.py`.
+   - Run the script in Python or in your IDE file `game.py`.

-3. **Инструкции к игре:**
+3. **Instructions for the game:**
-   - Управление персонажем клавиши клавиши (UP, DOWN, LEFT, RIGHT).
+   - Character control keys keys keys keys (UP, DOWN, LEFT, RIGHT).
-   - Собирайте бонусы и уклоняйтесь от ракет.
+   - Collect power-ups and dodge missiles.
-   - 1 собранный бонус = 1 очко.
+   - 1 bonus collected = 1 point.
-   - Игра закончится когда вы столкнетесь с врагом.
+   - The game will end when you encounter an enemy.

-### Библиотекa
+### Library
    - Pygame

-### Файлы
+### Files
-   - game.py - код Иры.
+   - game.py - code gri.
-   - beckground.png - фон.
+   - beckground.png - background.
-   - bonus.png - бонус.
+   - bonus.png - bonus.
-   - enemy.png - враг.
+   - enemy.png - enemy.
-   - player.png - персонаж.
+   - player.png - personage.
-   - folder Goose - анимация для персонажа.
+   - folder Goose - character for animation.

-Успехов в игре! На ваши вопросы и предложения готов ответить. Всегда на связи Vadim.
+Good luck with the game!
+I am ready to answer your questions and suggestions.
+Always in touch with Vadim.